-I was invited by curator Teresa Dillon to present at Urban Knights, a series of talks and workshops, which brings together people who reveal the characteristics, which define urban governance and/or present new approaches to civic life and city futures.
+I was invited by curator Teresa Dillon to present at Urban Hosts, a series of talks and workshops, which brings together people who reveal the characteristics, which define urban governance and/or present new approaches to civic life and city futures.

-For the closing edition of Urban Knights 2019, in memory of the 30th Anniversary of the fall of the Berlin Wall and the artist Rotraut Pape (1956-2019), a screening of Pape’s work, The Wall – The Vertical Horizon was followed by a discussion about the work between her collaborator, Ninon Liotet, film programmer and curator Vanina Saracinom, and myself.
+For the closing edition of Urban Hosts 2019, in memory of the 30th Anniversary of the fall of the Berlin Wall and the artist Rotraut Pape (1956-2019), a screening of Pape’s work, The Wall – The Vertical Horizon was followed by a discussion about the work between her collaborator, Ninon Liotet, film programmer and curator Vanina Saracinom, and myself.

 My contribution contextualised Pape’s piece of work within contemporary architecture and urbanism, reflecting upon disappearance, the built environment and social memory.
 An extract from the presentation: